 Well, we haven't quite reached that level of supplemental sophistication, but who knows whether, in the future, science will provide practitioners with the tools to offer each patient a comprehensive profile of their gut microbiota, and then put together a personalised probiotic pill containing exactly the strains of bacteria they need to rebalance their health.
 Until that time, if you want to offer your patients PMI, you’ll agree that our product range is the closest thing!

-For more information about our range of strain-specific products, and the science that supports them, click on these links:
+For more information about strain-specificity, and the science that supports it, click on these links: